proszewyjsc/4cti/4/readme.md

-# CKZiU room reservation system
+# Where is person on the world

 ## _contractor: Mateusz Grajewski
 ## _principal: Michał Czerwiński_